Satcomonline/IT-01-System-Health-Check-macos/README.md

 # IT-01 System Health Check (MacOs)
-A macOS system health check script designed to simulate real-world **IT/Desktop Support troubleshooting**.
+A macOS system health check script designed to simulate real world **IT/Desktop Support troubleshooting**.
 The script gathers system information, performance metrics, and network diagnostics, then outputs a timestamped report for analysis.
-This project demonstrates hands-on technical skills commonly used by **entry-level IT Support technicians**.
+This project demonstrates hands on technical skills commonly used by **entry level IT Support technicians**.

 ## Project Goal